Aditya01000/pig-game/README.md

 ## 🤗 Contribute

-**First time contributors are welcome** — in fact this is the reason why I wanted to make it possible to contribute so you can get your first open source contribution.
+**First- time contributors are welcome** — in fact, this is why I wanted to make it possible to contribute so you can get your first open source contribution.

-At the end of each post there's a direct link to the **Markdown** file of the post you can edit within GitHub.
 Read the [contributing guidelines](https://docs.github.com/en/communities/setting-up-your-project-for-healthy-contributions/setting-guidelines-for-repository-contributors) to learn more.

 ## 🙏 Use Issues to Find Answers